mila-iqia/myia/ROADMAP.rst

 Vision
 ======

 The features of a deep learning framework effectively comprise a compiler pipeline.
-From this perspective, the arrays are data types; the API is a language; the computation graph is the intermediate representation; the performance and stability optimizations are the compiler backend; the conversion to CUDA kernels is the code generator; etc.
+From this perspective we can take Theano as an example: the arrays are a type system; the Python interface is a language; the computation graph is the intermediate representation; the performance and stability optimizations are the optimizations; replacing nodes with GPU-specific nodes is lowering the IR; the final conversion to CUDA kernels is code generation; etc.

 Theano has traditionally taken this view, and refers to itself as a framework that combines aspects from a computer algebra system (CAS) and an optimizing compiler.
 TensorFlow holds a similar view, whereas frameworks such as Torch tend to eschew these abstractions in favor of a more minimalist approach.